muskan70/Machine-Learning-Algos-and-Projects/ML Algorithms/Support Vector Machines/README.md

 **Kernel trick** is method of using a linear classifer to solve a non-linear problem.
 It transforms the linearly in-separable data into linearly separable one.

+## Grid Search
+It is used to tune parameters of an estimator.

+### This folder includes:
+- SVM implementation from scratch
+- SVM on non-linearly separable data with kernel Tricks
+- Grid Search